-- Devout Muslims do not drink alcohol though most do not object to others imbibing in reasonable amounts.
+- When talking about life in Egypt, we must talk about religious rules.
+Devout Muslims do not drink alcohol though most do not object to others imbibing in reasonable amounts.
 If in doubt, ask.
-In addition to the prohibition on alcohol, the faithful do not use drugs or eat pork, which is considered unclean.
+In addition to the prohibition on alcohol, the faithful don't use drugs or eat pork, which is considered unclean.
 Explicit sexual material--magazines, photos, tapes, or records--is illegal and subject to confiscation.

 Take care of any liaisons you form because some families still follow ancient traditions.
 A man who expresses himself physically in public to a woman (it doesn’t matter if she is his wife) incurs the belief that she is, to put it politely, “loose”.
 While it is inappropriate to touch a woman in public, don’t be surprised to see men holding hands, with arms wrapped around each other or kissing each other on the cheek in greeting.
-Friendships between men are an important part of the culture and, because the assumption is that homosexuality and bisexuality don’t exist, men are physical with each other.
+Friendships between men are an important part of the culture and because the assumption is that homosexuality and bisexuality don’t exist, men are physical with each other.

 - There are one hundred piasters in one Juineeh (commonly referred to as the Egyptian Pound or LE).
 Notes come in increments of .25, .50 piasters, 1, 5, 10, 20, 50, and 100.
 Dollars are the most commonly acceptable alternative currency.

 - Egyptian gastronomy is a mixture of Middle Eastern, Arabic, African and Asian foods.
 Meat is usually grilled, roasted or minced and lamb or chicken are popular amongst Egyptian's.